Danny-27-12/Project-2/README.md

 # Project-2
-Building a game of Etch-a-Sketch using newly learnt skills
+Building a game of Etch-a-Sketch using my newly learnt skills